-This report presents findings of an Environmental Impact Assessment Study for proposed construction and operation of a 36 megawatts wind farm by Mombasa Cement Limited to generate electricity to be sold to the national grid as per the Feed-in-Tariff Policy for wind.
-The proposed project which is to be located at Takaungu /Mavueni Location at Vipingo off Mombasa-Kilifi Road within Kikambala Sub-County in Kilifi County will be at the sea facing section of land parcels MN/III/291/2 and MN/III/4391 owned by Mombasa Cement Limited.
+This report presents findings of an Environmental Impact Assessment Study for proposed construction and operation of a 60 megawatts wind farm by Devki Steel Mills Limited to generate electricity to be sold to the national grid as per the Feed-in-Tariff Policy for wind.
+The proposed project which is to be located at Samburu off Mombasa-Nairobi Road within KinangoSub-County in County will be located on plot no /South Samburu group Ranch /88 owned by Devki Steel Mills Limited.

 This site was considered suitable for the proposed wind farm because:-

-- The land is owned by Mombasa Cement Limited effectively eliminating requirements of land acquisition and associated negotiations. - ✓ The site landscape is characterized as flat, open and non-complex which makes its accessibility relatively convenient and movement of turbines during installation, service and maintenance relatively convenient. - ✓ This land is at an elevation of 7-15 m above the ocean and there is a steep cliff (~10 m) at its eastern edge, towards the ocean this makes designing of an onshore wind farm less complex. - ✓ The very dominant direction of wind on this site is south, wind speeds are steady and occurrence of very high wind speeds is low, site wind speeds shows relatively small distribution, spread around the central and mean values are small. - ✓ These site wind conditions favour the site for production of electricity from wind using a low-wind turbine that is a turbine which reaches rated capacity at a low wind speed rather than one with higher.
+- ✓ The land is owned by Devki Steel Mills Limited effectively eliminating requirements of land acquisition and associated negotiations. (see attached sale agreement) - ✓ The site landscape is characterized as flat, open and non-complex which makes its accessibility relatively convenient and movement of turbines during installation, service and maintenance relatively convenient. - ✓ The very dominant direction of wind on this site is south, wind speeds are steady and occurrence of very high wind speeds is low, site wind speeds shows relatively small distribution, spread around the central and mean values are small. - ✓ These site wind conditions favour the site for production of electricity from wind using a low-wind turbine that is a turbine which reaches rated capacity at a low wind speed rather than one with higher.

-The proposed wind farm will be onshore (away from water) and will be built by installing twelve wind turbines to generate electricity to the national grid.
+The proposed wind farm will be built by installing thirty-eight (38) wind turbines to generate electricity to the national grid.
 The design components of the wind farm will include wind turbines complete with all necessary auxiliary facilities, overhead power lines and access road.
-Electricity generated will be fed to an existing nearby sub-station and power transmission grid within the premises of Mombasa Cement Limited.
+Electricity generated will be fed to an existing nearby sub-station and power transmission grid within the premises of Devki Steel Mills Limited Samburu Plant.

 The turbines to be installed will be Vestas V90 each with the capacity of 3MW; pitch regulated upwind wind turbine with active yaw and a three-blade rotor.
-Operating data for the turbines is as follows; rated power 3,000 kW (50Hz); cut-in wind speed that is the lowest mean wind speed at hub height at which the wind turbine starts to produce power will be 3-5 m/s; the rated wind speed that is the lowest mean wind speed at hub height at which the lowest mean wind speed at hub height at which the 15 m/s; while the cut-out wind speed that is the maximum wind speed at hub height at which the wind turbine must be shut down will be 25 m/s.
+Operating data for the turbines is as follows; rated power 3,000 kW (50Hz); cut-in wind speed that is the lowest mean wind speed at hub height at which the wind turbine starts to produce power will be 3-5 m/s; the rated wind speed that is the lowest mean wind speed at hub height at which the wind speed at hub height at which the vind speed at hub height at which the vind speed at hub height at which the wind turbine must be shut down will be 25 m/s.